Best Life Insurance for Over 50 in Arizona

 Can I get life insurance after age 50 without a medical exam?

 Yes.
 Arizona insurers offer simplified issue and guaranteed issue policies that skip the full exam.
 Simplified issue requires a short health questionnaire, while guaranteed issue has no health questions at all, though premiums are higher.
-For more details, see our guide on Best Life Insurance for Seniors in Arizona and Save Money.
+A related guide to review is Best Life Insurance for Seniors in Arizona.

 How much does a $250,000 term policy typically cost for a 55‑year‑old?